Your Credit Score

 Friday 30 October – we pay your £10 cashback to your account

 2.3 For direct debit offers, you may have to make a minimum number of direct debit payments before you earn cashback.
-This will be explained in the conditions that apply to the offer when you activate it.
+This will be explained in the conditions that apply to the offer.
 We’ll pay cashback into your account on or before the last working day of the month after the month we receive details that you’ve made the minimum number of direct debit payments.

 2.4 For credit card accounts, cashback will act as a credit and reduce any balance showing on your account.
 It will not replace or reduce your credit card minimum payment for that month, unless the cashback amount reduces your outstanding balance to less than your minimum payment.
 Details can be found in your credit card terms and conditions.